flowtoolz/CheatSheets/Mac Cheat Sheet.md

 ## Install Cocoapods

-1. After selecting a new Ruby version as described above, it is necessary to (re-)install Cocoapods, since Cocoapods is installed for each version of Ruby in a location like `/Users/<user name>/.rvm/rubies/ruby-3.1.1/bin/pod`:
+1. After selecting a new Ruby version as described above, it is necessary to (re-)install Cocoapods, since Cocoapods is installed for each version of Ruby in a location like `/Users/<user name>/.rvm/rubies/ruby-3.1.1/bin/pod`.
+Also, and in particular when installing a specific version of Cocoapods, it's best to first deinstall existing Cocoapods installations (and their dependencies):

+    `gem uninstall cocoapods`

-    `sudo gem install cocoapods`
+    `gem install cocoapods`

-2. Before installing the cocoapods of a specific project, you may have to install its Ruby gems, assuming there is a `Gemfile` in the project folder.
+2. Before installing the cocoapods of a specific project, you may have to install its Ruby gems if there is a `Gemfile` in the project folder.
 Run this within the project folder:

     `bundle install`

+    Note: If the Gemfile specifies a version for Cocoapods, it's best to have a compatible version installed (See step 1).

 3. Finally install the Cocoapods of the project (within the project folder, where the `Podfile`is):